TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Optimizing Rollouts with Trajectory Search

 \paragraph{Trajectory-Level Best-of-$N$.} For a given initial state, we independently sample a set of $N$ \emph{complete} trajectories \( \{\tau^{(1)}, \dots, \tau^{(N)}\} \) from the base policy $\pi_\theta$, where each trajectory is typically scored using its cumulative reward $R(\tau)$.
 Rollout generation then retains only the best trajectory:

-Best-of-$N$ aims to improve training signal quality by filtering out low-reward rollouts.
-However, because selection occurs only \emph{after} full trajectories are generated, it does not influence intermediate action choices and may still waste rollout budget on suboptimal prefixes.
+However, because selection occurs only \emph{after} full trajectories are generated, it does not influence intermediate action choices and may still generate suboptimal prefixes.
 We therefore view trajectory-level best-of-$N$ as a naive baseline of search with depth $K$ and branching only at the root.

-\paragraph{Per-Turn Beam Search.} To incorporate search decisions throughout the trajectory, at each turn $t$, we sample a candidate action set $\mathcal{A}_t$ and score each candidate action $a_t$ (along with its outcome $o_t$) using $S(\tau_{<t}, a_t, o_t)$.
+\paragraph{Per-Turn Beam Search.} At each turn $t$, we sample a candidate action set $\mathcal{A}_t$ and score each action $a_t$ (along with its outcome $o_t$) using $S(\tau_{<t}, a_t, o_t)$.
 Instead of committing to a single action, beam search maintains a set of $B$ active partial trajectories (beams), retaining the top-ranked prefixes after each expansion.
 Formally, if $\mathcal{B}_t$ denotes the set of active beams at turn $t$, then

-where $\circ$ denotes trajectory concatenation and ranking is performed using accumulated or per-step scores.
-After $K$ turns, the highest-scoring trajectory is selected for training.
+where $\circ$ denotes concatenation and ranking is performed using accumulated scores.
+After $K$ turns, the highest-scoring trajectory is selected.
 Per-turn beam search actively steers rollout generation toward promising regions of the trajectory space and enables recovery from locally suboptimal actions.

-\paragraph{Shallow Lookahead Search.} Similar to beam search, shallow lookahead evaluates candidate actions at each turn but additionally includes a short horizon of future steps (depth $D \ll K$) before selection.
+\paragraph{Shallow Lookahead Search.} Similar to beam search, shallow lookahead evaluates candidate actions at each turn but additionally includes a short horizon of future steps (with depth $D \ll K$) before selection.
 This corresponds to evaluating a truncated subtree rooted at $\tau_{<t}$ and choosing actions based on predicted downstream outcomes.
 Lookahead may improve quality relative to greedy scoring, while incurring less computational overhead than maintaining a full beam.

-\refig{fig:TSR_variants} in \refapp{app:TSR_search_strategies} provides an overview of these three search methods used for multi-turn trajectory rollout generation.